John W. Saunders Jr.

-John W. Saunders Jr. (November 12, 1919 – December 26, 2015) was an American scientist whose research in the field of developmental biology and zoology played an integral part in helping to understand how various vertebrate limbs develop.
+John W. Saunders Jr. (November 12, 1919 – December 26, 2015) was an American scientist whose research in the field of developmental biology and zoology played an integral part in helping to understand how limbs develop in vertebrates.
 Saunders researched the vertebrate limb and studied the apical ectodermal ridge (AER).
-This research was critical in recognizing growth factors that are secreted from the AER and are important in assisting the pattern of developing vertebrate limbs.
+This research was critical for identifying growth factors secreted from the AER and what role these factors play in assisting the pattern of vertebrate limb development.

 Personal life

 John W. Saunders Jr. was born in Muskogee, Oklahoma, on November 12, 1919.
 Saunders grew up very poor since his father, who worked as a barber, had his barbershop burned down in a fire.
 To support his family, he caddied at a golf course, and at 13, he worked at a restaurant for six days a week from 4 pm - 10 pm.
 He gave the money he earned to his family in order to help support them and he kept this job throughout high school.
 The lack of money and available jobs due to the Great Depression made it hard for Saunders and his family to make end meets during his childhood, and World War II forced him to put his graduate education on hold to serve his country in the US Navy.

 Saunders first met his wife, Lilyan C. Saunders, in the 1930s while taking a histology class at the University of Oklahoma.
-At the time, Lilyan was a graduate student who taught the histology course.
 They were married for 69 years and had five children.
 Additionally, he also had a sister named Virginia Lavarine.
 His son, William, and grandson, Danny Brown, died before him and his wife Lilyan also died in 2011.

 Saunders died on December 26, 2015, in Falmouth, Massachusetts.